radicle-foundation/radworks-governance/templates/01-executeable.md

 `[PHASE][RGP - #] - [PROPOSAL TITLE]`

-The phase will either be 'Discussion', 'Formal Review', or 'Submission'.
+The phase will either be 'Request for Comments (RFC)', 'Formal Review', or 'Submission'.
 A governance facilitator will update the RGP with the correct number.
 They will move the proposal from category to category as the proposal makes its way through the governance process.

 # Proposal Header